-Securin experts have discovered a Zero Day vulnerability with medium severity in Tenable’s Nessus Professional scanner.
-This bug has been identified as ‘Sensitive Information Disclosure’ and has been given the CVE identifier of CVE-2022-28291 and has a severity score of 6.5 in CVSS V3.
-This vulnerability has been mapped to weakness enumeration CWE-522 (Insufficiently Protected Credentials).
+Securin’s expert has discovered a zero-day vulnerability with medium severity in Tenable’s Nessus Professional scanner.
+This bug has been identified as ‘Sensitive Information Disclosure,’ given the CVE identifier of CVE-2022-28291, and has a severity score of 6.5 in CVSS V3.
+This vulnerability has been mapped to the weakness enumeration CWE-522 (Insufficiently Protected Credentials).

 Proof of Concept